Reds vs. Cubs Player Props Betting Odds

-You can wager on player prop bet odds for Nico Hoerner, Spencer Steer and other players on the Chicago Cubs and Cincinnati Reds prior to their matchup at 8:05 PM ET on Tuesday at Wrigley Field.
+Player prop bet odds for Nico Hoerner, Spencer Steer and others are available when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!